 Pick a payment counter, hand them your passport, and pay.
 You can use cash; if you receive change it will be in local currency (and the exchange rate won’t be the best).
 While you can use credit card, it’s easier and faster to use cash (you never know when the credit card machines will be acting up, etc.)

 After you pay and get your receipt (they’ll place it in your passport), you continue on to Immigration.

 Pick a line, and hand the Immigration Officer your passport with receipt you just got.
-The officer will most likely ask you for either your last boarding pass or flight number, so have that handy just in case.
+The officer will most likely ask you for either your boarding pass or flight number (from the flight you just arrived on), so have that handy just in case.
 They’ll affix your visa, stamp your passport, and you can collect your baggage.
 The screens that tell you which carousel your bags will be at are just before you exit Immigration.

 Collect your baggage and head toward Customs.
 Assuming you have nothing to declare, head towards the green channel and hand over your completed customs card.
 After you pass there, you will have to put all of your baggage, including purses and carry-ons, onto a belt to be scanned.
 The officers may or may not ask to look inside your bag based on what they see in their scan.

 When all is complete, you’ll head toward the exit and see a sea of lovely faces awaiting you.
 Well, one or two of those faces will be waiting for you!
-If you’re traveling with us, look for your name and/or “Insight Travels,” then head to your left to exit via the duty free shop (clever, right?)
-Actually, alcohol is very expensive in Indonesia (and is not included on our tours), so if you know you’re going to want to enjoy a few cocktails, it may be in your best interest to take advantage of the duty-free shop!
+(We’ll let you know what signage to look for when you depart.)
+Head to your left to exit via the duty free shop (clever, right?)
+Actually, alcohol is very expensive in Indonesia (and is not included on our tours), so if you know you’re going to want to enjoy a few cocktails, it may be in your best interest to take advantage of the duty-free shop.